civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

 #### Configure Azure AD

-1. Login to Azure, go to "Active Active Directory" => "App Registrations" and create a new app.
-During creation set `Redirect URI` to be https://your-civiform-domain.gov/callback/AdClient replacing domain with your actual domain.
+1. Login to [Azure Portal](https://portal.azure.com/), go to "Active Directory" => "App Registrations" and create a new app.
+During creation set `Redirect URI` to be _https://your-civiform-domain.gov/callback/AdClient_ replacing domain with your actual domain.
 The path `/callback/AdClient` is mandatory.
    <details>
     <summary>Screenshots</summary>